 2012 Infiniti FX Interior

-Though the 2012 Infiniti FX’s utility falls behind that of most other midsize SUV, it makes up for its shortcomings with loads of high-tech features and luxurious materials.
+Though the 2012 Infiniti FX’s utility falls behind that of most other midsize SUVs, it makes up for its shortcomings with loads of high-tech features and luxurious materials.

 - "FX's interior is well finished.
 The cabin makes good use of leather surfaces.
 The supplementary wood and metal trim impart an upscale, classy feel.
 It's a shame that the wood is now only offered as part of a pricey option package.” -- Consumer Guide